Arkansas Department of Human Services

 The Arkansas Department of Human Services (DHS) is a state agency of Arkansas, headquartered in Donaghey Plaza South of the Donaghey Complex, a five-story building on the southwest corner of Main Street and 7th Street, in Little Rock.

 The DHS is a cabinet level agency in the executive branch of government responsible maintaining social services for Arkansas by providing assistance to families and monitoring/inspecting health facilities.

 Boards and Commissions

 In Arkansas's shared services model of state government, the cabinet-level agencies assist boards and commissions who have an overlapping scope.
-ADH supports:
+DHS supports: